core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

       uses identification-info;

       leaf-list feature {
-        type sid;
+        type comi:sid;
         description
           "List of YANG features from this module that are supported by the server, regardless whether
-          they are defined in the module or in any included submodules.";
+          they are defined in the module or any included submodule.";
       }

       list deviation {